jkuler/canary-device/README.md

 ```

 ### Retrieve sensor data using start_time and end_time
-To retrieve data with GET verb using a starting and ending sensor_reading_time, open the following link on your browser.
+To retrieve data with GET using the starting and ending sensor_reading_time, open the following link on your browser.

 [Retrive: http://localhost:8000/sensors/retrieve/](http://localhost:8000/sensors/retrieve/)